 The area was long inhabited by the native Leni Lenape people (also known as "Indians"), who lived off the land and wildlife found in the lakes, rivers and streams and who created a culture, including settlements, centered along the Delaware and Lehigh rivers.
 The first European visited the region in 1727, when explorers came in from the north by navigating down the Delaware river, after crossing from Kingston, NY.
 Around 1727 Nicolas De Puy established a general store in the Shawnee area near where the Shawnee Playhouse is today.
 The current owner of this web site is a descendant of the De Puy family.
 Much of the original settlement and pre settlement history can be viewed at the Pocono Indian Museum near Bushkill, PA and early settlement archives are located at the Stroud Mansion in downtown Stroudsburg.

 Today, people come to the Poconos Mountains to stay at a hotel or Vacation Resort and the area is a destination for much of the Northeastern US.
 With the majority of visitors arriving from all of the Eastern United States.
-The region benefits most from tourism and conventions.
+The region benefits most from tourism and conventions but has small small industry and a Military base and regional distribution facilities.
 Honeymooners have been coming to the Mountains since the 1800's some come for the activities and some just to get away.
-Read About Poconos Honeymoons Here.
+Read About Honeymoons Here.

 climate here is rather complex however, and temperatures change rapidly